Mordechai Ben David: Career

 Together with producer Sheya Mendlowitz, in 1981 MBD produced Avraham Fried's first solo album, entitled No Jew Will Be Left Behind.
 That same year, Mendlowitz was involved with two of MBD's releases: Mordechai Ben David Live (his first live album) and Memories, which was written in memory of his mother.
 This album also featured a number of songs composed by Yerachmiel Begun of the Toronto and Miami Boys Choirs.
 Over the following next few years, Mendlowitz and MBD jointly produced a number of hit albums together, including: his MBD & Friends (1987), Mostly Horas (1987), Yisroel Lamm & The Philharmonic Experience (1988), and 25 Years of Jewish Music (1988).
 Mendlowitz went on to produce Werdyger's Simen Tov - Keitzad (single album) (1989), and The Double Album (1990).
 He has also appeared on albums produced and sung by his son Yeedle, and brother Mendy.
 He has appeared on a number of "All Star Cast" albums produced by Suki & Ding, Gideon Levine, and Avi Fischoff.

 MBD's single "Yachad Shivtei Yisrael" was composed in honor of the 2012 Siyum HaShas.
 A single composed for the Days of Awe, "Nekom", was released in 2015.
 In June 2017 he released the album Tzeaka including soloists Motty Steinmetz and Nussi Fuchs.

 MBD records in his private studio in Sea Gate, Brooklyn.
 He has been called the "King of Jewish Music" and the "Jewish Michael Jackson".
 As of June 2004, his album sales have exceeded one million units.
 As of November 2022, he has recorded 46 albums and participated in 40 album collaborations.
-On February 27, 2022, he was inducted with the inaugural class of the Jewish Music Hall of Fame.